diegoalbuquerque/CSSB2019-Challenge/README.md

 The material is intended to be as study material for anyone that has interests in Cyber Security.
 We should not hold responsible for any inadequate use or misuse of this study material

-With a great privilege this challenge has been created by (Eder, Helvio Junior, Ricardo, Rafael and Maico).
+With great privilege, this challenge has been created by (Eder, Helvio Junior, Ricardo, Rafael and Maico).
-In Special for Eder and Helvio’s time, for their dedication time and efforts.
+In Special for Eder and Helvio’s time, for their dedicated time and efforts.

 Have fun!